IAIA25 Sessions

 Conference Topic: G9.
 Governance and implementation systems

 Validation of impact assessment outcomes and plans become a focal point when things don't go according to plan.
 This session will describe positives and negatives of outcomes and plans not met or exceeded.
+In 2022, the Kearl Oilsands Project in Northern Alberta, Canada suffered a tailings pond breach that called into question the Impact Assessment and permitting process.
+With eroded trust, First Nations sought answers for what went wrong.
+This session aims examine the roles of impact assessments, adaptive management and if reassessments should be conducted when failures occur or if predictions are not met.

 Acceptance Status: approve